-Follicular Unit Hair Transplantation is worlds ahead of the standard hair transplant procedure performed by the many of today’s surgeons.
+Follicular Unit Hair Transplantation used to be the "gold standard" in hair restoration surgery and was worlds ahead of the older hair transplant procedures still performed by some of today's surgeons.

 If you look closely at naturally growing hair using magnification you will see that hair actually grows in groupings of one, two, three, and four hairs.